Ayaka-Simp/YAYAGPDB/README.md

 I doubt anyone will read this/actually contribute but...

-Fork the repository and start working on in.
+Fork the repository and start working on it.
 Then start a pull request and I'll review it.